 Polyurethane foams can be hazardous to the health of human beings, so consumers should choose a pillow made from non-toxic materials instead of polyurethane.
 Although polyurethane is inert in its natural state, manufacturing it requires highly additive processes.
 If you’re worried about your health, you should opt for a synthetic alternative.
 It’s important to choose the right one for your home.

-Many people have a skin reaction to polyurethane when exposed to it.
-Exposure to it can result in a rash, hives, itchy skin, and other symptoms.
-In addition, it’s also known to trigger allergic reactions.
-Symptoms include skin itching, rash, and even abrasions.
+Many people have a skin reaction to polyurethane when exposed to it, as it it known for triggering allergic reactions, including skin itching, rash, and even abrasions.
 If you’re worried about the possible toxicity of polyurethane, you should check with your doctor to make sure you don’t have any allergies.

 Is polyurethane toxic after it dries?